sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

 ### Task 2.2.1 Create thing and property objects

-We  can  now create a new thing in bucket, or use the one already used for the raspberry pi, instantiate it in our python script, and create 3 new properties in it, one for each sensor.
+We  can  now create a new thing in Bucket, or use the one already used for the raspberry pi, instantiate it in our python script, and create 3 new properties in it, one for each sensor.
 First, let's add our THING_ID variable , and create our thing object in python ( let's do this right between our sensor objects and our update functions, can you guess why we are doing it before our update functions?)

 ```python
 # library imports and sensor object creation